Game Idea: Clean Heart

 Tell your friends about

-this lesson.
+this game idea.
 Invite them to visit SundaySchoolNetwork.Com.

 is financially and prayerfully supported by visitors like yourself.